“My gynecologist told me openly that he is against home birth.”

 DID YOU HAVE DOCTORS BY YOUR SIDE WHO SUPPORTED YOU?

 “My gynecologist told me openly that he was against a home birth.
 Fortunately, I was confident and self-assured enough not to let that unsettle me.
-At least he didn't blackmail me, he just told me his opinion, so it didn't put a strain on our trusting relationship.
+At least he didn't blackmail me, he just told me his opinion, so it didn't strain our trusting relationship.

 I often hear from other women that they are blackmailed and hear horror stories from their doctors when they say they do not want to give birth in the clinic.”